markmoxon/bbcelite-scripts/README.md

 ### 6. Merge the generated web content into the static website

 The final step is to merge the generated website content with the static website content, such as the deep dives, homepage, images, CSS, JavaScript and so on.
 I have not yet released the static content to a public repository, but I plan to, at which point you will be able to generate the websites in their entirety.

+The websites also use various PHP includes, so at this stage you can't get the websites working locally.
+The static repository will fix this, allowing you to generate the entire bbcelite.com website and host it locally.

 ## Environment variables